 Four Legged Friends Can Hang

-It doesn’t take long strolling along the streets of downtown Arlington Heights before you spot a four-legged friend.
+Strolling along the streets of downtown Arlington Heights, it doesn’t take long before spotting a four-legged friend.
 Locals love bringing their pups out and about.

 While technically in Mount Prospect, the relatively new Canine Commons dog park was a much-anticipated joint venture with Arlington Heights.
 With 3 different enclosures for various sized dogs on 1.82 acres of lush outdoor space, pups can frolic and play while their owners socialize.

-Favorite pet hot spot, Bentley’s Pet Stuff (formerly known as the Corner Barkery), believes in three things: pets, people, and the planet we share.
+Bentley’s Pet Stuff (formerly known as the Corner Barkery), a favorite pet hot spot, believes in three things: pets, people, and the planet we share.
 The people of Arlington Heights do as well.

 Food, Glorious Food